 Pages Tagged With: "river"

-The Delaware Department of Natural Resources and Environmental Control (DNREC) is in the construction phase of an emergency dredging project at the mouth of the Murderkill River.
+The Delaware Department of Natural Resources and Environmental Control (DNREC) has completed an emergency dredging project at the mouth of the Murderkill River.
+The goal of the project was to restore navigability and increase boating safety while strengthening shoreline resiliency.

 The Mispillion and Cedar Creek watersheds are located in southeastern Kent County and northeastern Sussex County.
 In Delaware this watershed includes the cities and towns of Milford, Houston, Lincoln and Slaughter Beach.